-Stephen J. Kaufman is the founder of Kaufman Legal Group.
-Mr. Kaufman started the firmís political practice in 1996, after serving as partner in the Los Angeles office of Long & Levit.
-Mr. Kaufman represents elected officials, candidates, unions, trade associations, corporations, non-profits, 527 organizations, ballot measure committees, political parties, PACs, major donors, government agencies, municipalities and political consultants on a wide variety of campaign, government and election matters, including:
+Stephen J. Kaufman is the founder of Kaufman Legal Group, a leading political law firm with offices in Los Angeles and Sacramento.
+Mr. Kaufman started the firm in 1996, after serving as a partner in the Los Angeles office of Long & Levit.
+His firm represents elected officials, candidates, PACs, unions, trade associations, corporations, non-profits, ballot measure committees, political parties, major donors, government agencies, lobbying firms and political consultants on a wide variety of campaign finance, election and governmental ethics matters, including:

 drafting and qualification of ballot measures;

-Mr. Kaufman is former President of the California Political Attorneys Association and has served on many non-profit Boards, including most recently the League of Women Voters of Los Angeles Education Fund, the Southern California Leadership Network and the Friends of Washington Prep Foundation.
-He served on the Secretary of State's Online Disclosure Task Force in 2005, and was appointed by Secretary of State Kevin Shelley to the State Voting Modernization Board, where he continues to serve as the Boardís Vice-Chair.
+Mr. Kaufman is a former President of the California Political Attorneys Association, and has served on a number of non-profit Boards, including the League of Women Voters of Los Angeles Education Fund, the Southern California Leadership Network and the UCLA Alumni Governmental Relations Advocacy Committee.

-Mr. Kaufman obtained a Bachelorís degree in Political Science from UCLA in 1984, and received his law degree from the University of California, Hastings College of the Law in San Francisco in 1987.
-Prior to becoming a member of the California State Bar, he served as a judicial extern for the Honorable Terry J. Hatter of the United States District Court for the Central District of California.
+Mr. Kaufman obtained a Bachelor’s degree in Political Science from UCLA in 1984, and received his law degree from the University of California, Hastings College of the Law in San Francisco in 1987.
+Prior to entering private practice, he worked as a judicial extern for the Honorable Terry J. Hatter of the United States District Court for the Central District of California.